k-ai-Documentation/kai-instance-api-sdk-js/README.md

   > limit: 'number of content to return'

   > offset: 'number of content to skip before starting to collect the result set'
+- checkPendingJob : Check if instance has job in progress and its status

 For example: